nweissmueller/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-My research interests include advanced analytics methods in support of immuno-oncology drug development.
+My work focuses on advanced analytics methods in support of immuno-oncology drug development.
 Specifically, I develop tools that help decision makers achieve clarity of action by quantifying value trade-offs.
 These tools leverage novel sources of data together with conventional clinical trial data, and utilize statistical learning techniques together with classical decision analysis.
 I believe that analytics will be a key differentiating factor for speeding efficacious medicines to patients.